thanhhau097/unilm/layoutlm/README.md

 ### TODO:
 - refactor code using huggingface/transformers -> DONE
-- add log for training
+- add log for training -> DEFAULT DONE
 - add train MVLM -> DONE
-- add evaluation
+- add evaluation -> DEFAULT DONE
+- add inference code
 - add converting data
 - add visualization
-- add inference code
 - for Japanese, use word embedding of Bert (because there is no pretrained model for LayoutLM) and position embedding of LayoutLM to finetune LayoutLM model

 ### Ian recommendation